MohammadJozaa7/Project-14-4-2018/README.md

     (app.controller code) -- in controller
     and connect this file controller with HTML file we can install by (npm install -g @angular/cli)

+    in file src dont use / first (like inestead of)

   7-